MewtwoPro/libjpeg/libjpeg.md

 except that colormapped output is supported.
 (Again, a JPEG file is never colormapped.
 But you can ask the decompressor to perform on-the-fly color quantization to deliver colormapped output.)
-If you request colormapped output then the returned data array contains a single JSAMPLE per pixel;
+If you request colormapped output then the returned data array contains a single `JSAMPLE` per pixel;
 its value is an index into a color map.
-The color map is represented as a 2-D JSAMPARRAY in which each row holds the values of one color component, that is, colormap[i][j] is the value of the i'th color component for pixel value (map index) j.
-Note that since the colormap indexes are stored in JSAMPLEs, the maximum number of colors is limited by the size of JSAMPLE (ie, at most 256 colors for an 8-bit JPEG library).
+The color map is represented as a 2-D `JSAMPARRAY` in which each row holds the values of one color component, that is, `colormap[i][j]` is the value of the i'th color component for pixel value (map index) j.
+Note that since the colormap indexes are stored in `JSAMPLEs`, the maximum number of colors is limited by the size of `JSAMPLE` (ie, at most 256 colors for an 8-bit JPEG library).